ethpandaops/cbt/README.md

 - **Coverage tracking**: The admin table tracks all completed intervals, enabling precise dependency validation
 - **Automatic retry**: Failed validations are automatically retried on the next schedule cycle
 - **Cascade triggering**: When a model completes, all dependent models are immediately (within 5 seconds) checked for processing
+- **Partial interval processing**: When enabled via `allow_partial_intervals: true`, forward fill can process whatever data is available from dependencies instead of waiting for full intervals.
+This reduces processing lag when dependencies are incrementally updating.
+Configure with `min_partial_interval` to prevent excessively small processing chunks

 This validation system ensures that:
 1. No model processes data before its dependencies are ready